bensuffolk/cncjs-pendant-shuttle/README.md

 Basica functionality exists and works, but this file needs writing to document things properly and other things to do include:

 * Document how to make the pendant auto start
-* Command line option to change LCD address and bus.
 * Re-mappable buttons.
 * Z Axis Probe
 * Per Axis direction reverse configuration